California State Route 12: History

 Before the 1964 renumbering, this route was signed as Sign Route 12 for most of its length.
 However, SR 12 was designated as Legislative Route 51 (LR 51) from SR 116 to SR 121 before the 1964 renumbering.
-Portions of the route from SR 29 to I-80 ran concurrently with State Route 29 or with State Route 37; this was also LR 8 and a former routing of US 40.
+Portions of the route from SR 29 to I-80 ran concurrently with State Route 29 and State Route 37; this was also LR 8 and a former routing of US 40.
 The portion from I-80 to then-US 99 was designated as LR 53 in 1919; from US 99 to SR 49, it was designated as LR 24.

 In 1976, the discontinuity resulting from the concurrency with State Route 84 was removed.

 In January 1996, photographer Charles O'Rear pulled off the highway east of Schellville near the Napa–Sonoma county line to photograph the lush hillside by the road.
 The image became known as Bliss and was used as the default computer wallpaper of Microsoft's Windows XP operating system.

 Future extension

-Plans call for a western extension of its western terminus to State Route 1 near Bodega Bay.
+Plans call for a western extension of its western terminus to SR 1 near Bodega Bay.
 Plans also called for Route 12 to be built as a freeway from Farmers Lane to Melita Road, in Santa Rosa; however, as of 2014, this project was delayed due to community opposition.